 Say hello to one of my new favorite sides – parmesan roasted parsnips!
+They are super easy to make, the perfect combo of sweet and salty, and so delicious.

-This recipe was actually mentioned to me by our operations manager Clara when we were talking about what her family serves during the holidays.
+This recipe was mentioned to me by our operations manager Clara when we were talking about what her family serves during the holidays.
 She said her mom makes them every year and they are a huge hit.
 I love parsnips but have never roasted them with parmesan cheese so I gave it a go.

-Why we love these roasted parsnips
+Why you’ll love this roasted parsnips recipe

-- just 3 simple ingredients
+- made with simple ingredients

 What is a parsnip?

 A parsnip is a root vegetable and a member of the parsley/Umbelliferae family.
 It looks very similar to a carrot but is white in color.
-Their flavor is sweet and nutty and they are usually eaten cooked.
-They are high in folate, calcium, potassium, manganese, vitamin K, and especially fiber.
-100 grams of raw parsnips have only 75 calories with 5 grams of fiber.
+They have a sweet, nutty, and earthy flavor and they are usually eaten cooked in soups or stews, mashed, or roasted.
+Parsnips can also be enjoyed raw too.

 - parsnips